Download Lesson 29

 Marsha: That’s an advertisement for Ford’s Theatre.
 They have a new show.

 Anna: They have shows where Abraham Lincoln died?

 Marsha: Yeah, it’s a working theater and a museum.

 Anna: I love Lincoln.
 You know, Marsha, that advertisement reminds me of something.

 Marsha: Um-hum.
 What’s that?

 Anna: When I was a little girl … When I was a little girl … I was not like other children.

 Marsha: Um-hum, I can believe that.

-Anna's voice: I was tall, serious child.
+Anna's voice: I was a tall, serious child.
 At the playground the other children played silly games.
 They played with dart guns.
 They played on the swings, the slide and the teeter-totter.
 They also played ball But not me.
 I loved to read serious books about U.S. presidents.